workadventure/scripting-api-extra/docs/about.md

 - importing the "Scripting API Extra" library directly in your map
 - or importing the "Scripting API Extra" library dynamically from your Javascript script
-- or bundling the "Scripting API Extra" library in your own script using NPM and a bundler like Webpack
+- or bundling the "Scripting API Extra" library in your own script using NPM and a bundler like Webpack or Vite

+{.alert.alert-warning}
+If you are using the [Map Starter Kit](https://github.com/workadventure/map-starter-kit) (as recommended in the WorkAdventure documentation) the "extended features" are already imported in your map for the `src/main.ts` file of the starter kit.

 ### Importing the script in the map